 The claims administrator on your workers’ compensation case has a duty to investigate your claim in order to deny or accept liability within the first 90 days when they become aware of it.
 This means the investigator he or she hires is allowed to contact you for the purposes of conducting this investigation.
 The investigator you speak with could possibly be a private investigator or an internal investigator and, in many cases, these individuals are retired law enforcement personnel.

-- If I give a statement to an investigator, can it be used against me in my workers’ compensation case?
+- If I give a statement to an investigator, will it be used against me in my workers’ comp case?
 Your statement will contain facts and representations about prior injuries and accidents, how the accident happened, and any medical complaints you have.
 It can be used to compare against any other statements you might provide to attack your credibility and it can also be sent to examining or treating doctors.

 If you were injured at work, you need to hire skilled legal counsel to ensure you are able to secure the workers’ compensation benefits you deserve.
 At Alvandi Law Group, P.C. in Orange County, our team of attorneys is backed by over three decades of experience and a history of success.
 With a practice that is entirely dedicated to workers’ compensation cases, you know you can rely on us to effectively represent you.

 Begin your workers’ compensation case today and contact our team at (800) 980-6905 to request a free case review with one of our knowledgeable attorneys.